ISDriss/AICG_Shadertoy/README.md

 1. Scene Data Structures (WGSL)

 We defined two new GPU-friendly structs:
-Primitive: packed into 64 bytes using four vec4 fields (header, center_param0, params1, params2), ensuring proper alignment for uniform buffers.
+Primitive: packed into 48 bytes using three vec4 fields (header, center_param0, params1), ensuring proper alignment for uniform buffers.
 Scene: contains a primitive count, padding, and a fixed-size array of primitives (array<Primitive, MAX_PRIMS>).
 A new uniform binding (@binding(1)) exposes the scene to the shader.